OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-21.md

 ## Luke 21:17

-You will be hated by all because of my name.
+You will be despised by everyone because of my name.

 ## Luke 21:18